bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ```

 This approach will automatically return focus to the trigger element once the modal closes (similar
-to default bootstrap functionality).
+to default Bootstrap functionality).
 Other approaches for toggling modal visibility will require
 additional code to implement this accessibility feature.

 See the **Accessibility** section below for details.